-Students majoring in watershed science, forestry, rangeland ecology, zoology, and others may find that a minor in fishery biology will increase employment opportunities.
-The requirements for this minor provide a solid base for aquatic work.
+Students majoring in Watershed Science, Forestry, Rangeland Ecology, Zoology, and others may find that a minor in Fishery Biology will increase employment opportunities.
+The requirements for this minor provide a solid base for work in fishery and aquatic science.

 Effective Spring 2011

 Students must satisfactorily complete the total credits required for the minor.
 Minors and interdisciplinary minors require 12 or more upper-division (300- to 400-level) credits.

 Additional coursework may be required due to prerequisites.

 |LAND 220/LIFE 220||Fundamentals of Ecology (GT-SC2)||3|

 |or LIFE 320||Ecology|